TeachersFirst - Featured Sites: Week of Feb 12, 2012

 Grades3 to 12

 In the ClassroomA must for any art classroom, Smarthistory adds an extra dimension and deeper understanding to any history, social studies, or cultural studies classroom.
+Use the Smarthistory videos on YouTube to engage and enhance student learning.
+If the videos aren't viewable in class assign students to watch them at home; that's perfect for the flipped or blended classroom.
+If you are going to require students to watch the videos from home, consider using edupuzzle, reviewed here, to add your own voice or add questions within the video.
 Use in writing workshops to provide insights to art and culture and to into thoughts and feelings.
 Study written works alongside the art of past time periods.
-Tempt students into the amazing world of art history by watching the new videos.
 Bring unlimited, world-class resources to each class.
-All of the videos are easily adaptable to an interactive whiteboard or projector.
-Debate clubs can study techniques and develop their own styles of debate.
 Gifted classes will devour this website.
 Provide this link on your class website to offer students extra challenge and exploration.

 GradesK to 12